messiest/doodle-bot-learn/README.md

 Convolutional neural networks alone lack the ability to provide contextual meaning to an image.
 They might be quite good identifying a certain class, but they are unable to recognize that this is an instance of some super class of objects; dogs $\to$ corgis, if you will.
-To arriveat an understanding of theses hierarchical concepts, I'm employing generative adversarial networks.
+To arrive at an understanding of theses hierarchical concepts, I'm employing generative adversarial networks.
 These models have interactions between two networks, a _generator_, and a _discriminator_.

 The _discriminator_ is a convolutional neural network that is used for image classification.